Economic Scholars Program

 - Be available to attend a 90-minute virtual training session.

 During the event, discussants help audience members better understand the work and help the author understand what can be done to improve it.
 They read proposals carefully and take time to understand the contributions, strengths, and weaknesses of the work, and then provide comments and suggestions for the author to consider.
-Discussants should be prepared to deliver 5 minutes of remarks following the presentation.
+Discussants should be prepared to deliver five minutes of remarks following the presentation.

 Qualifications